zak-45/WLEDVideoSync/README.md

 `
 ## WLEDVideoSync

-WLEDVideoSync is a tool designed to synchronize WLED-controlled LED strips with video content.
+WLEDVideoSync is a tool designed to synchronize Net LED strips with video content.
 This project enables users to create immersive lighting experiences that complement their video playback.

 **Key Features:**
-- Video synchronization with DDP devices e.g: WLED-controlled LED strips
+- Video synchronization with e131 / artNet / DDP devices e.g: WLED-controlled LED strips
 - Multicast feature: aggregate multi DDP devices to a big, BIG one
 - Support for various video sources: image, video or WebUrl (even Youtube)
 - Support for desktop / desktop area, window content